Dena Standley | August 08, 2023

 If you feel like you’ve been treated unfairly by MBA Law, you’re not alone.

-As of 2022, the BBB has reported nearly 600 complaints against MBA Law in just the last three years.
-Similarly, the CFPB has reported 415 complaints against the company in the last ten years.
+As of 2023, the BBB has reported hundreds of complaints against MBA Law in just the last three years.
+Similarly, the CFPB has reported just as many complaints against the company in the last ten years.
 These complaints illustrates some of the questionable tactics MBA Law uses to collect debts.

 Let’s take a look at a real complaint from MBA Law’s BBB profile (edited for clarity):